JanolasFables/Marble_Run/README.md

 ## Goal
 - Roll the marble through the maze to the end as fast as possible
+- Tilt the level to roll the ball towards the exit

 ## Controls
-- Move the mouse to tilt the maze in the direction of the mouse movement
+- Tilt Level : Mouse Movement
-- Space Bar : Reset the level
+- Reset the level : Space Bar
-- Escape : Quit the game
+- Quit : Escape

 ## Details
 - Built in Unreal Engine 5 using Blueprints
-- Created 05/20/22 from GaneDev.TV tutorial
+- Completed 05/20/22 from GaneDev.TV tutorial

 ---
 ### Gameplay Screenshot